 Regardless of where you stand on the organic versus non-organic food argument, there is a simple determining factor on whether or not you as a consumer will consistently eat organically:

-It can be rather pricey to buy only certified organic food, which is why we felt obliged to come up with a how-to guide.
-Before you start thinking, “My budget can’t support 100% organic food,” hear us out.
+It can be rather pricey to buy organic food, which is why we felt obliged to come up with a how-to guide.
+Before you start thinking, “My budget can’t support 100% organic foods,” hear us out.
 It’s actually not only doable but more possible than you would think.

 What does it mean for something to be certified organic?

 Nearly 70% of the produce sold in the US comes with pesticide residues, according to Environmental Working Group (EWG).
 The EWG has also come up with a list of the “dirty dozen” which is a list of produce that tends to contain the highest levels of pesticide residue.

 When it comes to buying organic produce, the items on that list should be a top priority.